migotron/Senior-Project/README.md

 # Senior-Project
 College senior project
-  with code for application functionality, with deisgn code for application, and with pictures of application executing.
+  with code for application functionality, with design code for application, and with pictures of application executing.